 Internship Program

-The Gilder Lehrman Institute (GLI) is excited to launch the 2024 Summer Internship Program!
-Students from all over the country will take part in a variety of engaging internships, gaining valuable experience in museum collection management, educational programming, and nonprofit operations.
+The Gilder Lehrman Institute (GLI) is excited to launch the 2024–2025 Academic Year Internship Program!
+Students from all over the country will participate in various engaging internships, gaining valuable experience in museum collection management, educational programming, and nonprofit operations.

 Interns will be paid $16 per hour.
-Start and end dates are flexible depending on the needs of the department and the intern.
+Start and end dates are flexible, depending on the department's and the intern's needs.

 All internships will require computer and internet access.

-Each internship description below indicates whether the internship is designed for high school students or college students (and beyond).
-Each description also specifies whether the position is remote or in-person.
+Some internships are designed for high school students, and others are aimed at college students (and beyond).
+Each description indicates which academic level is targeted and specifies whether the position is remote or in person.

 Department: Educational Programs